fwextensions/QuicKey/docs/index.md

 ## Switching tabs

-When you've opened the *QuicKey* search box, either by pressing the keyboard shortcut or by clicking its icon, you can type a few letters of the title or URL of the tab you're looking for.  *QuicKey* uses a [Quicksilver](https://github.com/quicksilver/Quicksilver)-style matching algorithm, where contiguous matches at the beginning of words are ranked highly, as are matches against capital letters at the beginning of words.
+When you've opened the *QuicKey* search box, either by pressing the keyboard shortcut or by clicking its icon, type a few letters of the title or URL of the tab you're looking for.  *QuicKey* uses a [Quicksilver](https://github.com/quicksilver/Quicksilver)-style matching algorithm, where contiguous matches at the beginning of words are ranked highly, as are matches against capital letters at the beginning of words.
 This approach should let you type just a few letters to find the right tab.

 The first matched tab is selected by default, so you can just press <kbd>enter</kbd> to switch to it.
 Or press the <kbd>&#8593;</kbd> or <kbd>&#8595;</kbd> key to move to other results.
 You can also click the desired tab using the mouse.